Dosage Form: tablet

 You must follow your doctor’s instructions exactly, taking all the prescribed medicines, in the right amounts, each day.
 These medicines will help keep your blood pressure down.
 The water tablet and heart beat medicine will help prevent the undesired effects of Minoxidil.

 When you first start taking Minoxidil, your doctor may need to see you often in order to adjust your dosage.
 Take all your medicine according to the schedule prescribed by your doctor.
 Do not skip any doses.
 If you should forget a dose of Minoxidil, wait until it is time for your next dose, then continue with your regular schedule.
 Remember: do not stop taking Minoxidil, or any of your other high blood pressure medicines, without checking with your doctor.
-Make sure that any doctor treating or examining you knows that you are taking high blood pressure medicines, including Minoxidil.
+Make sure that any doctor treating or examining you know that you are taking high blood pressure medicines, including Minoxidil.

-Even if you take all your medicines correctly, Minoxidil tablets may cause undesired effects.
+Even if you take all your medicines correctly, Minoxidil TABLETS may cause undesired effects.
 Some of these are serious and you should be on the lookout for them.
 If any of the following warning signals occur, you must call your doctor immediately:

 OTHER UNDESIRED EFFECTS

-Minoxidil tablets can cause other undesired effects such as nausea and/or vomiting that are annoying but not dangerous.
+Minoxidil TABLETS can cause other undesired effects such as nausea and/or vomiting that are annoying but not dangerous.
 Do not stop taking the drug because of these other undesired effects without talking to your doctor.

 Hair growth: About 8 out of every 10 patients who have taken Minoxidil noticed that fine body hair grew darker or longer on certain parts of the body.
 This happened about 3 to 6 weeks after beginning treatment.
 The hair may first be noticed on the forehead and temples, between the eyebrows, or on the upper part of the cheeks.
-Later, hair may grow on the back, arms, legs, or scalp.
+Later, hair may grow on the back, arms, legs or scalp.
 Although hair growth may not be noticeable to some patients, it often is bothersome in women and children.
 Unwanted hair can be controlled with a hair remover or by shaving.
 The extra hair is not permanent, it disappears within 1 to 6 months of stopping Minoxidil.
 Nevertheless, you should not stop taking Minoxidil without first talking to your doctor.

 A few patients have developed a rash or breast tenderness while taking Minoxidil tablets, but this is unusual.